Working with Bokeh models¶

 There is a special property-like type named

-that make it simpler to mix in in properties from a mixin using a prefix, e.g.:
+that makes it simpler to mix in properties from a mixin using a prefix, e.g.:

 and automatically replaced with all the properties from

 class ExplicitIncludes(HasProps): some_fill_color = ColorSpec(default="gray") some_fill_alpha = DataSpec(default=1.0)

 In this case the mixin properties simply have the base property names.
 The above code is equivalen to:

 class ExplicitIncludes(HasProps): fill_color = ColorSpec(default="gray") fill_alpha = DataSpec(default=1.0)